MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 ## Office 365 connector card

-The Office 365 Connector card is upported in Teams, not in Bot Framework.
+The Office 365 Connector card is supported in Teams, not in Bot Framework.

 This card provides a flexible layout with multiple sections, fields, images, and actions.
 This card encapsulates a connector card so that it can be used by bots.
 See the notes section for differences between connector cards and the O365 card.